mohammad-mirzaei-eng/rename-file/README.md

 ## English

 ### Overview
 The **Rename File Application** is a Windows Forms application built with .NET 8 and C# 12.
 It provides a simple and user-friendly interface to rename files on your system.
+This application was specifically designed to handle files with long names that cannot be copied or renamed using traditional methods like PowerShell or Command Prompt.
 The application ensures error handling, file validation, and supports overwrite prompts for existing files.

 ### Features
 - Select a file to rename using a file dialog.
 - Save the renamed file to a new location.
+- Handle files with long names that are otherwise difficult to manage.
 - Validate file paths and handle errors gracefully.
 - Overwrite prompt for existing destination files.